Here’s Why You Shouldn’t Regret Any Decision You Make

 9. It’s impossible to make a wrong decision throughout life as each decision will only lead to experiences

 The single most important thing I learnt to make the burden of a seemingly “bad” decision lighter is that there is no such thing as a wrong decision.
-Each will lead to different outcomes, but each present opportunities to learn and experience things.
+Each will lead to different outcomes, but each presents opportunities to learn and experience things.
 It’s not important to focus on the different outcomes of decisions and the path that each could have led to.
 Instead, see the one you did choose as a chance to learn and gain something from it.

 10. The choices you make encourage you to search for positives and the reason behind what has happened